Gainesville Alimony And Spousal Support Lawyers

 Either party to an alimony agreement retains the right to seek modification unless the agreement expressly and specifically waives that right.
 When an agreement unequivocally waives the right to revision of alimony and specifically cites O.C.G.A. § 19-6-19, et seq., then no judiciary inquiry is required.
 A court cannot require a party to waive their right to seek future modification of alimony.

-Alimony rules are complex, but we have over 70 years of combined legal experience to help you understand them.
-To learn more about alimony and modification, contact Coleman, Chambers & Rogers, LLP, in Gainesville at 678-601-2495.
+Alimony rules are complex, but our legal team has over a century of combined legal experience to help you understand them.
+To learn more about alimony and modification, contact Coleman, Chambers & Rogers, LLP, in Gainesville at 678-601-2495 or send us an email.